 More 60 seconds

 What exactly is National Numeracy?
 It is a charity which helps people improve their numeracy in the UK.
-MoneySavingExpert is raising awareness of the National Numeracy challenge as part of a joint project with National Numeracy.
+MoneySavingExpert rose awareness of the National Numeracy challenge as part of a joint project with National Numeracy in 2017.

-National Numeracy has received funding for its involvement in the project by the Money Advice Service’s What Works Fund, which supports projects which improve people’s financial capabilities.
-MoneySavingExpert has not received any money from the What Works Fund for its participation.
+National Numeracy received funding for its involvement in the project by the Money Advice Service’s What Works Fund, which supported projects which improve people’s financial capabilities.
+MoneySavingExpert did not receive any money from the What Works Fund for its participation.